 About the Symposium

 Their relevance today lies in the reminder that civil liberties are most vulnerable in times of perceived crisis.
-As new calls arise for surveillance, detention, and restrictions targeting immigrant or minority communities, the Coram Nobis victories highlight the importance of vigilance, accountability, and the rule of law.
+As new calls arise for surveillance, detention, and restrictions targeting immigrant or minority communities, the coram nobis victories highlight the importance of vigilance, accountability, and the rule of law.
 In short: constitutional rights do not enforce themselves—citizens, lawyers, and communities must fight to uphold them.

 At the heart of this symposium is that spirit of research, persistence, resilience, and an unwavering commitment to justice.
-The Coram Nobis cases demonstrate how ordinary citizens, supported by dedicated attorneys and community advocates, uncovered suppressed evidence, challenged false narratives, and overturned historic wrongs—reminding us that safeguarding civil liberties requires vigilance and courage in every generation.
+The coram nobis cases demonstrate how ordinary citizens, supported by dedicated attorneys and community advocates, uncovered suppressed evidence, challenged false narratives, and overturned historic wrongs—reminding us that safeguarding civil liberties requires vigilance and courage in every generation.

 What to Expect